weidongxu-microsoft/openai-in-typespec/.dotnet/README.md

 }
 ```

-Start by creating two instances of the `ChatTool` abstract class to describe each function:
+Start by creating two `ChatTool` instances using the static `CreateFunctionTool` method to describe each function:

 ```csharp
 private static readonly ChatTool getCurrentLocationTool = ChatTool.CreateFunctionTool(